GoogleChrome/developer.chrome.com/site/en/blog/canvas2d/index.md

 Admittedly, the API is a bit behind the times when it comes to state-of-the-art 2D drawing.
 Fortunately we've been hard at work implementing new features in Canvas2D to catch up to CSS, streamline ergonomics and improve performance.

-## Part 1: Catching Up With CSS
+## Part 1: catching up with CSS

 CSS has a few drawing commands that are sorely missing from Canvas2D.
 With the new API we've added a handful of the most requested features:

-### Round Rect
+### Round rect

-Rounded rectangles: the cornerstone of the internet, of computing, nigh, of civilization!
+Rounded rectangles: the cornerstone of the internet, of computing, nigh, of civilization.

 In all seriousness, rounded rectangles are extremely useful: as buttons, chat bubbles, thumbnails, speech bubbles, you name it.
 It's always been possible to make a rounded rectangle in Canvas2D, it's just been a bit messy: